plot-container – Embed plot snips to GUI applications

 class is a GUI container that can be used to

-will be arranged in rows and columns such that each occupy
+) or, by default, in rows and columns such that

-an equal amount of space – i.e. all snips have the same size.
-The snips
+each occupy an equal amount of space – i.e. all snips have the same size.

-will be resized dynamically if the container itself changes size or new
+The snips will be resized dynamically if the container itself changes size

 is instantiated and the number of rows will be